Sometimes, a week like Thanksgiving can seemingly rush upon you without much warning.

 There are four passages of Scripture that I suggest you read.
-You might want to separate them and go through each one at different times of the day, depending on your schedule.
+Depending on your schedule, you might want to separate them and go through each one at different times of the day.
 But rest assured, the best way to get the most out of this exercise is to clear your schedule and slowly work through these passages and their steps.

 - Start with Deuteronomy 8:11-20.
 Think about what you read.
 How does it apply to you?
 Begin to feel gratitude.
 With a thankful heart, begin to praise God.
 Don’t worry about what your feelings are saying.
 Do it by faith.
 Your feelings can catch up later.